 After prolonged use, the body develops tolerance to opioids, whereby more of the drug is required to exert the same effect.
 This often leads to people taking more of the drug to achieve the same feeling.
 Tolerance is unavoidable and will always develop following long-term opioid use; it is our body’s way of “adjusting” to the opioid.

 As might be expected, once our body becomes adjusted to the opioid, abruptly stopping it can cause undesirable effects – this is called withdrawal.
 Withdrawal is the constellation of symptoms that occur when someone taking an opioid for a long period of time suddenly stops taking it.
 Withdrawal symptoms include severe diarrhea, sweating, muscle aches and intense cravings for the drug.
+If you have found yourself with similar symptoms during use, it may be time to get in touch with a professional at Chapman House.
+We’re here to provide you with positive support through your opiate addiction treatment in Orange County, CA.

 In addition to the feeling of euphoria, opioids can cause side effects such as: